alx-rg/d3-Garmin-Data-Viz/README.md

 ## Garmin Training data

-This d3 visualization is intended to create some visuals with some Garmin training data set.
-This will show how frequency, improvements and types of training done.
+This d3 visualization is intended to create d3 visuals with a Garmin training data set.
+This data viz will show frequency, improvements and types of training done.

 ## To Visualize